Who could succeed Ayatollah Ali Khamenei to lead Iran?

 Article 111 of Iran’s constitution mandates that a temporary council handle duties until a new supreme leader is elected.

 That council will have: President Masoud Pezeshkian, Supreme Court Chief Justice Gholam-Hossein Mohseni-Ejei, and a cleric from the Guardian Council, according to Iranian media.
+Ayatollah Alireza Arafi from the Guardian Council, 67, was on Sunday appointed to the three-member temporary council.

 They will lead the country until the assembly formally picks the new supreme leader.